thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-requirements-support.md

 - Data cannot be migrated to another ThoughtSpot cluster, but you can migrate Pinboards, Answers, Views, tables, and Worksheets.

 For details, see [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).

+## Restrict cluster access only to certain IP addresses
+By default, frontend access to your ThoughtSpot Cloud cluster(s) is open to all source IPs.
+You have the option to restrict access only to certain IP addresses.
+To restrict access, gather the following information, and [contact ThoughtSpot Support](https://community.thoughtspot.com/customers/s/contactsupport){: target="_blank"}:

+- **Cluster name(s)**/ fdqn (fully-qualified domain name).
+For example, `abcd.thoughtspot.cloud`
+- **Source IP(s)** ( Public IP) in CIDR notation.
+For example, `10.10.10.10/32`

+Send this information to [ThoughtSpot Support](https://community.thoughtspot.com/customers/s/contactsupport){: target="_blank"} and ask them to restrict cluster access to only the IP(s) you specified.

 ## How to sign up